hpcng/singularity-mpi/README.md

 # Compilation

 To compile the tool, you just need to execute the following command from the top directory of the source code: `cd $HOME/go/src/singularity-mpi && make`.
-This will generate a `main` binary that can be used to run various experients.
-To display the help message, simply run the `./main -h` command.
+This will generate a `main` binary that can be used to run various experiments.
+Running `./main -h` command will display a help message that describes different options you could use while running the tool.

 # Experiments

-The tool is based on the concept of *experiment*, an experiment being a set of versions of a given MPI implementation (an MPI implementation being for instance Open MPI or MPICH) and a test to run against a specific version on the host and in the container.
-As a result, the tool will automatically install a specific version of MPI on the host and automatically create a container image (currently based on Ubuntu) with a specific version of MPI as well.
+The tool is based on the concept of an *experiment* - the experiment being generation of PASS/FAIL compatibility between different versions of MPI on the host and in the container.
+The tool achieves this by installing a specific version of MPI on the host and automatically creating a container image (currently based on Ubuntu) with a specific version of MPI that will run certain MPI programs within it, the successful completion of which will result in a PASS compatibility.

 The version of a given MPI implementation to be used throughout the experiment is defined in a configuration file.
 For example, a default configuration file for Open MPI is available in `etc/openmpi.conf` and a default configuration file for MPICH is available in `etc/mpich.conf`.
 Users *must* specify the configuration file on the command line when running the tool (see examples).

+Once you've tested the tool, view the ``opnempi-results.txt``/``mpich-results.txt`` to view results of various combinations of the versions and pick the host-container version combination most suitable to you.

+---
+**NOTE**

+   The Singularity-mpi tool ignores any version of MPI manually installed on the host prior to using this tool.

+---

 # Examples